 As you’d expect, some of the best sunsets in Australia can be gazed at from sunset viewing spots overlooking Uluru, the monumental red rock named a World Heritage Site by UNESCO in 1987.
 Uluru is one Australia’s most ancient and most sacred sites for the Aboriginal peoples who are the traditional owners of the land and you can sense its magic spirit, especially as you watch the sun go down.
 The fact that Uluru Kata Tjuta National Park has designated sunset watching spots says something about the quality of sunsets here in itself.
 Uluru is located in the heart of the arid Red Centre of Australia, around 460km southwest of Alice Springs, on the edge of the Western Desert region, and it’s a must-visit in Australia for its gobsmacking beauty as much as its spirit.
-Spend a few days and you’ll find yourself addicted to the sunsets, whether experiencing them on sunset wine and cheese tours and gourmet sunset barbecues or sunset camel rides and sunset skydives.
+Spend a few days and you’ll find yourself addicted to the sunsets, whether experiencing them on sunset wine and cheese tours and gourmet sunset barbecues or sunset camel rides.
 Or simply joining the convoy of vehicles early every evening making their way to viewing spots for a daily dose of awe.

 Where to Stay at Uluru for the Best Sunset Watching